Pest Issues

 oksana2010 / Shutterstock.com

 Does lavender repel mosquitoes?
 With its robust and mind-blowing scent, lavender may deter the insects from coming boldly onto a none-the-wiser “host”, chilling with a beverage in the garden.
-You need to plant plenty of the gorgeous herb along the edges of your backyard and around sitting areas to have some success.
+You need to plant plenty of the gorgeous herbs along the edges of your backyard and around sitting areas to have some success.

 However, we should point out here (as this applies to most of our examples in the list) that the essential oil produced/extracted from each plant is threefold more effective as a repellent than the actual flower or grass.
 So, it’s best if you make a lavender mosquito repellent spray with the plant’s essential oil.